-Cord and Placenta Banking: What to Know About Them
+Umbilical Cord And Placenta Banking: What To Know About Them

 Umbilical cord blood is recognised by Indian regulatory bodies like the IAP (Indian Academy of Pediatrics) and ICMR (Indian Council for Medical research) as a rich source of hematopoietic stem cells or blood-forming stem cells, which are an approved form of treatment for over 80 disorders affecting the blood and immune system.

 Considering these benefits, it is important to consider banking your baby’s umbilical cord blood after birth.
 Cord blood contains 10 times more stem cells than bone marrow, and is also a source of younger, more immature cells, which are less likely to be rejected by the recipient’s body.
 It is essential to discuss your family’s medical history with your healthcare professional while making the decision to bank your baby’s umbilical cord blood after birth.

 Some cord blood banks and other stem cell banks offer the option of saving placental blood and tissue as well after birth.
 Placental blood is the blood that lasts within the blood vessels of the placenta after delivery.
 It can be collected after the placenta is expelled from the uterus.
 Tissues from the placenta are a source of mesenchymal stem cells (MSCs), which are being studied around the world for applications in regenerative medicine.